 Alois Schintlholzer

 SS-Sturmbannführer Alois Schintlholzer, native of Innsbruck, notorious pugilist and member of the German gymnastics association and of the NSDAP since 1932 was condemned to life imprisonment in absence twice by Italian law in consequence of contribution in a retaliation of the Waffen-SS, in which the village Caviola was burned to the ground and 40 humans were murdered.
-He lived in Bielefeld, Germany, under his own name and was in custody from April 1961 to March 1962 before the proceedings were abandoned.
-He died in 1989 and was buried in Innsbruck.
-In the announcement of death the motto of the SS “My Honor is Loyalty” was changed in “His Honor was Loyalty”.
+Schintlholzer, who was also involved in the abduction and arrest of Merano’s Jews in September 1943, managed to evade arrest twice and lived in Bielefeld, Germany, under his own name.
+In 1950, he participated in the escape of SS-Obersturmbannführer Adolf Eichmann to Argentina.
+After voluntarily surrendering to the court in Innsbruck, he was held in custody from April 1961 to March 1962 until the case was dismissed.
+He died in June 1989 and was buried in Innsbruck.
+Two announcements of death were published in the Tiroler Tageszeitung by the Kameradschaft IV, Tirol, and Mathilde Schintlholzer’s widow, which transformed the Waffen-SS’s motto “His Honor Was Loyalty” into a new version.
 His daughter Birgit Schintlholzer-Barrows dissociated herself from this.
-(3a, 3b, 3c, 3d, 3e) (d)
+Photos of the funeral in Pradl can be seen on Markus Wilhelm’s website dietiwag.org(3a, 3b, 3c, 3d, 3e) (d) (II)

 Gerhard Lausegger

-Gerhard Lausegger and Frederik R. Benson (e)
+Gerhard Lausegger and Frederik R. Benson © DOEW (e)

 Wilhelm Harster